 When chartering a bareboat or catamaran in Guadaloupe, there are a number of suitable anchorages around the main islands.
-Once under way howaver, most charterers head for the outlying Marie-Galante and Isle des Saintes.
+Once under way however, most charterers head for the outlying Marie-Galante and Isle des Saintes.
 It's just a short half-day sail to either from home base, Marie-Galante popular as a first stop with crews wanting to get the more upwind journey out of the way.
 Christopher Columbus came upon this island on his travels to the Caribbean, but only stopping briefly.
 Spain's objectives for conquest were larger land-masses, which they found further west.

 Marie-Galante's main anchorage is at St Louis on the island's northwest, little more than a fishing village but with basic supplies available (be aware of shop closure for the long lunch typical of French tradition).
-Fine beaches and great snorkelling conditions line the coast, and this is also a place of sugar cane and strong rum.
-There are some interesting ruins that attest to the island's industrial history and the slave labour that supported it.
+Fine beaches and great snorkeling conditions line the coast, and this is also a place of sugar cane and strong rum.
+There are some interesting ruins that attest to the island's industrial history and the slave labor that supported it.